Azure/acr/docs/preview/connected-registry/connected-registry-error-codes.md

 ### DISK_ERROR

-This is the default error code when the connected registry is unable create, write, or delete a file on the local disk.
+This is the default error code when the connected registry is unable to create, write, or delete a file on the local disk.